-Amount Remarks (details

-involved (Rs.) of non-compliance

-may be given)
+Nature of the related party Amount Remarks (details relationship and the involved of non-compliance underlying transaction (Rs.) may be given)

-73. Whether the company has an internal audit system commensurate with the size and nature of its business; [Paragraph 3(xiv)(a)]
+75. Whether the company has an internal audit system commensurate with the size and nature of its business; [Paragraph 3(xiv)(a)]

 - (a) This clause requires the auditor to comment whether the company has an internal audit system commensurate with the size and nature of its business. - (b) In accordance with section 138 of the Act, which mandates internal audit system, this clause has a mandatory application for the listed companies irrespective of the size of paid-up share capital, turnover, borrowings or deposits.
 It may be noted that the Order does not specify the date with reference to which the listing status of the company should be determined.
 In this regard, it is clarified that if the company is listed on a recognised stock exchange as on the date of the balance sheet, it should be considered as listed for the purpose of this clause.
-In respect of unlisted companies, section 138 prescribes the limits for having internal audit system as follows:
+In respect of unlisted companies, section 138 prescribes the limits for having internal audit system as follows: - (i) in case of private limited companies if the turnover is greater than or equal to rupees two hundred crores during the previous financial year or outstanding loans/ borrowings from banks/public financial institutions are greater than or equal to one hundred crore rupees at any time during the previous financial year.

-- (i) in case of private limited companies if the turnover is greater than rupees two hundred crores during the previous financial year or outstanding loans/ borrowings from banks/public financial institutions is greater or equal to one hundred crore rupees at any time during the previous financial year. - (ii) in case of unlisted public limited companies if the paid up share capital is greater than rupees fifty crores during the previous financial year or the turnover is greater than rupees two hundred crores during previous financial year or outstanding loans/ borrowings from banks/public financial institutions is greater or equal to one hundred crore rupees at any time during the previous financial year or outstanding deposits is greater or equal to twenty five crore rupees at any time during the previous financial year.
+(ii) in case of unlisted public limited companies if the paid up share capital is greater than or equal to rupees fifty crores during the previous financial year or the turnover is greater than or equal to rupees two hundred crores during previous financial year or outstanding loans/ borrowings from banks/public financial institutions are greater than or equal to one hundred crore rupees at any time during the previous financial year or outstanding deposits are greater than or equal to twenty five crore rupees at any time during the previous financial year.